mtuquero/mtuquero.github.io/essays/Effort Estimation and Tracking.md

 <img width="200px" class="rounded float-start pe-4" src="../img/E4C5C3FC-9652-4C64-B198-E849D91F54B3.png" alt="Effort Tracking">

 ## Approach to Time Estimation
 I estimated my time through the WODs and my confidence when it came to the issue I was working on.
+Rather than relying on exact numbers, I based my estimates on how complex the task seemed compared to previous work I had done.
 I also usually overestimated my coding effort because I believed it was better to account for potential bugs, integration issues, or refactoring that might be needed.
 This helped ensure I had enough time to complete tasks without rushing, even when the actual coding effort ended up being lower.

 ## Value of Pre-Planning Effort
 Although my estimates were sometimes inaccurate, pre-planning provided significant benefits.
 Estimating in advance allowed me to allocate my work schedule more effectively, ensuring I could prioritize tasks and reduce the risk of bottlenecks.
-For example, when working on user authentication features, I allocated extra time for email validation and password confirmation, which helped me avoid last-minute delays.
-Tracking my coding effort also revealed how long debugging and problem-solving actually took, which was often longer than initially expected.
-Additionally, using AI tools like Copilot sometimes accelerated coding but also required extra effort for reviewing, debugging, and integrating generated code.
-Pre-planning made it easier to account for these variations and adjust timelines accordingly.
+For example, when working on user authentication features, I planned extra time for validation-related tasks, which helped avoid last-minute delays.
+Tracking my coding effort also showed that debugging and problem-solving often took longer than expected.
+Additionally, using AI tools like Copilot sometimes sped up development, but also required extra effort for reviewing, debugging, and integrating generated code.
+Pre-planning made it easier to account for these variations.

 ## Usefulness of Tracking Actual Effort
-Tracking actual effort was extremely informative, even though it could be challenging to maintain consistently.
-Recording time helped me see patterns in my workflow, such as which types of tasks took longer than expected and which were completed faster.
-For example, debugging complex validation logic consistently took more time than writing new UI components.
-Although it was sometimes difficult to remain disciplined about tracking every minute, even partial tracking provided actionable insights for refining estimates and improving project planning.
-Overall, tracking actual effort was a valuable learning tool for both time management and process improvement.
+Tracking actual effort was useful even without having perfectly precise numbers.
+Recording time helped me notice patterns in my workflow, such as which types of tasks generally took longer and which were more straightforward.
+For example, debugging logic tended to require more time than writing new components.
+Even when tracking was incomplete, it still provided useful insight for improving future estimates and planning decisions.

 ## How I Recorded My Effort
-During Milestone 1, our team tracked effort inconsistently, as we did not establish a clear method at the start of the project.
-In Milestones 2 and 3, I tracked my effort more consistently by using the timer on my iPhone to record both coding and non-coding activities.
-I recorded coding tasks such as prompt engineering for AI-generated code, writing and testing functions, and debugging.
-Non-coding tasks, such as requirement analysis, design planning, and collaboration, were also tracked by noting start and stop times in the issue comments.
-While the data may not be perfectly precise due to occasional lapses in starting or stopping the timer, I believe it is a reasonably accurate reflection of the time spent on each task.
+During Milestone 1, effort tracking was inconsistent because our team did not fully establish a tracking process at the beginning of the project.
+In Milestones 2 and 3, I tracked my effort more consistently using the timer on my iPhone to record both coding and non-coding activities.
+Coding effort included writing, testing, debugging, and reviewing AI-generated code.
+Non-coding effort included planning, researching, and collaborating.
+While this method was not perfectly precise, it provided a reasonable and honest representation of the effort I spent on tasks.

 ## Lessons Learned for Better Estimation
 In future projects, I would improve my estimation process by:

-1. Collecting more reliable historical data from past tasks to inform estimates.
+1. Using past tasks as rough reference points instead of exact numbers.
-2. Breaking larger issues into smaller, more manageable subtasks with individual estimates.
+2. Breaking larger issues into smaller, easier-to-estimate subtasks.
-3. Including additional time for debugging, integration, and AI-assisted development.
+3. Accounting for extra time needed for debugging and AI-assisted development.
-4. Using dedicated time-tracking tools for both coding and non-coding tasks to reduce inconsistencies.
+4. Using more consistent tracking tools to improve accuracy over time.

-These steps would help create more realistic estimates and more accurate tracking, ultimately improving project planning and execution.
+These changes would help make future estimates more realistic and effort tracking more useful.

 ## Conclusion: Reflections on Effort Estimation and Tracking
-In regards to this experience, I learned that effort estimation and tracking are very important for managing a project.
-Even though my initial estimates were not always accurate, planning ahead helped me allocate time better and avoid rushing.
-Tracking actual effort gave me insight into which tasks took longer than expected and how my workflow could improve.
-Using AI tools like Copilot sometimes made tasks faster but also required extra time for reviewing and integrating code.
-Overall, pre-planning, tracking effort, and reflecting on the process helped me understand my work better and will help me make more realistic estimates in future projects.
+In regards to this experience, I learned that effort estimation and tracking are important tools for managing a project, even when exact numbers are not available.
+Planning ahead helped me manage my time better and avoid rushing, while tracking effort helped me better understand my workflow.
+Using AI tools like Copilot sometimes reduced effort but also added time for review and integration.
+Overall, this experience helped me develop a more realistic approach to estimating and managing effort, which I can apply to future projects.